 The program in Latin American and Latinx Studies has the following goals and objectives:

-- Broaden students’ worldviews and challenge ethnocentric attitudes by expanding their understanding of diversity and difference in today’s world.
+2. Broaden students’ worldviews and challenge ethnocentric attitudes towards Latin America and its diasporas in the United States by expanding their understanding of diversity and difference throughout the Americas.

-- Promote students’ global fluency by cultivating empathy and by teaching the tools necessary to communicate across cultures.
+3. Promote students’ global fluency by cultivating empathy and by teaching the tools necessary to communicate within Latin American and Latinx communities.

-- Encourage sustained exploration of race/ethnicity, class, gender, sexuality and religion in the shaping of historical and contemporary Latin America and its diaspora.
+Encourage sustained exploration of race/ethnicity, class, gender, migration, sexuality, and religion in the shaping of historical and contemporary Latin America and Latinx communities.

-- Teach critical thinking skills and strong oral, written and visual communication.
+Develop critical thinking skills and strong oral, written, and visual communication abilities.

-With a degree in Latin American and Latinx Studies, Bates graduates work in many fields, such as US, Latin American or international government work, international business, education, international development, the non-profit sector (e.g., environment, human rights, health), journalism, the arts, and scientific research.
+A degree in Latin American and Latinx Studies prepares students for work in many fields, such as US, Latin American or international government work, international business, education, international development, the nonprofit sector (e.g.–environment, human rights, health), journalism and film, the arts, and medicine.